rdagumampan/yuniql/README.md

 - **It's .NET Core Native.** Released as a self-contained .NET Core 3.0 application.
 Yuniql doesn't require any dependencies or CLR installed on the developer machine or CI/CD server.
 For windows, `yuniql.exe` is ready-for-use on day 1.
 - **Bulk Import CSV.** Load up your master data and lookup tables from CSV files.
 A powerful feature when provisioning fresh developer databases or when taking large block of master data as part of a new version.
 - **DevOps Friendly.** Azure Pipeline Tasks available in the Market Place. `Use Yuniql` task acquires a specific version of the Yuniql. `Run Yuniql` task runs database migrations with Yuniql CLI using version acquired earlier.
-- **Cloud Ready.** Platform tested for Azure SQL Database.
-Plugins for Amazon RDS and Google Cloud SQL are lined up for development. ***
+- **Cloud Ready.** Platform tested for Azure SQL Database, Amazon RDS and Google Cloud SQL.
+Plugins for Snowlflake, Aurora and Azure Synapse are lined up for development.
 - **Docker Support.** Each project is prepared for containerized execution using Yuniql base images.
 A dockerized database project is cheap way to run migration on any CI/CD platform.
 - **Cross-platform.** Works with Windows and major Linux distros.
 - **Open Source.** Released under Apache License version 2.0.
 Absolutely free for personal or commercial use.

-*** planned or being evaluated/developer/tested

 ## Working with CLI
 Manage local db versions and run database migrations from your CLI tool.
 Perform local migration run or verify with uncommitted runs to test your scripts.
 Install yuniql CLI with Chocolatey or use alternative ways listed here https://github.com/rdagumampan/yuniql/wiki/Install-yuniql